jlugocp/myv/content/_index.md

 Through daily practices like meditation, improving our diet, exercise, being mindful of where and how we spend our energy physically, mentally and emotionally, we can bring ourselves into a state of harmony.
 When we know how to do this, we have mastered our vibration.

+To receive emails about my local events and updates, join my mailing list by emailing me at jlugo@hey.com.

 Join the Master Your Vibration (MYV) newsletter to get interesting and useful information to help you physically, mentally, emotionally and spiritually.
 <br>
 {{< button_cta "MYV Newsletter" "http://masteryourvibration.substack.com" >}}